St. Luke's Episcopal Church

 The Holy Gospel

-Reader: The Holy Gospel of our Lord Jesus Christ according to Matthew
+Reader: The Holy Gospel of our Lord Jesus Christ according to John

 People: Glory to you, Lord Christ